What is Credit Control and Why is it Important?

 Phone calls

-Depending on your customer, you may want to phone to ensure the invoice has arrived and is being processed.
-Phone before the invoice is due to ensure everything is in order for the payment to be processed on time.
+Depending on your customer, you may want to phone to ensure the invoice has been processed.
+Phone before the invoice is due to ensure that the payment is processed on time.

 If payment has not arrived on time, you will need to phone again.
-It can be very difficult to get the balance between ensuring the payment is made on time and calling too often.
+It can be difficult to balance ensuring the payment is made on time and calling too often.

 Credit Control Letters

-If payment is late, the next stage is sending a reminder letter.
+If payment is late, the next stage of the credit control process is sending a reminder letter for overdue accounts.
 If you still do not receive payment, it is worth sending a 7-day letter stating that legal action will be taken if payment is not made.
 Although this may sound rather harsh, if a company is short on finance, they will delay payment until they receive this letter.

 Here is a template for a 7-day letter.